Santiago Schnell: University of Notre Dame

+Dartmouth College

+On May 20, 2025, Schnell was announced as the next provost of Dartmouth College, succeeding David Kotz.
+Dartmouth announced that Schnell would join the faculty as a professor of mathematics and an adjunct professor at the Geisel School of Medicine.

 Honors and awards

 Schnell has received recognition for both his research and teaching.
 In 2006, he received the Faculty Award for Teaching Excellence from the School of Informatics at Indiana University.
 At the University of Michigan Medical School, he was inducted into the League of Educational Excellence in 2013, and received the Endowment for Basic Science Teaching Award in the same year.

 In 2010, Schnell was awarded the James S. McDonnell Foundation 21st Century Science Award for his work on network topologies associated with conformational diseases.

 He is a Fellow of the Royal Society of Chemistry, the Royal Society of Biology, and the Royal Society of Medicine.
 He is also a Corresponding Member of the Academia de Ciencias de América Latina.

 Schnell was elected a Fellow of the American Association for the Advancement of Science in recognition of his contributions to mathematical biology, including the modeling of biochemical reactions and estimation of kinetic parameters.

 In 2023, he received the Arthur T. Winfree Prize from the Society for Mathematical Biology for his contributions to enzyme kinetics and mathematical biology.
 That same year, he was named the recipient of the SACNAS Distinguished Scientist Award by the Society for Advancement of Chicanos and Native Americans in Science, in recognition of his work on enzyme kinetics and the mathematical modeling of the polymerase chain reaction.

 He has also served as a visiting professor in the Department of Chemistry at the University of Barcelona.